DeckerdSmeckerd/DeckerdSmeckerd/README.md

 I also took some classes while I was working on a military base in Germany in the early 2000s.
 I learned C++ from an instructor named Jerry Rugg.
 He was a very intelligent man and a good teacher.

 I have piddled with programming over the years and mainly with C#, which I like very much.
-As I write this in March 2024, I don't have anything very specific in mind to focus on, but I discovered Semantic Kernal yesterday and since I already have a ongoing fascination with OpenAI's products, I think that is where I want to start.
+As I write this in February 2024, I don't have anything very specific in mind to focus on, but I discovered Semantic Kernal yesterday and since I already have a ongoing fascination with OpenAI's products, I think that is where I want to start.